 Let me share my key takeaways from the study…

-12 Scientifically Proven Ways Your Life Is Better With An Attitude Of Gratitude Combined With Daily Gratitude Journaling
+12 Scientifically Proven Ways Your Life Can Be Better With An Attitude Of Gratitude Combined With Daily Gratitude Journaling

 The gratitude study shows group 1 who recorded positive events and things they were grateful for were more optimistic about the weeks to come once the study ended.